ItsTYtan/Policy_RLHF/docs/src/README.md

 ### 1. Hansard paliamentary debates do not fit into the context length of Sagemaker hosted models.
 A few chunking strategies were proposed, and 2 are to be tried together.
 - Chunking by topic: within each sitting, there are clear separations between different topics discussed
-- Chunking by speaker: extract the relevant content of each speaker
+- Chunking by speaker: extract the relevant content of each speaker through regex

 Chunking by speaker presents the problem of not being able to extract the final decision of the policy discussed.
 Currently am unsure if the final decision is neccessary information for generating the SFT data.